dortania/OpenCore-Legacy-Patcher/docs/PROCESS.md

 If you decide to disable the background process, the KDK installation for each update has to be done manually.
 OCLP is also unable to detect Root Patches on boot, meaning manually opening the app and root patching is required.

+::: warning  Note:

-::: warning  In some cases macOS may report background process being added by "Mykola Grymalyuk", this happens due to a macOS bug where sometimes the developer name who sent the app for notarization is shown instead of the application name.
+In some cases macOS may report background process being added by "Mykola Grymalyuk", this happens due to a macOS bug where sometimes the developer name who sent the app for notarization is shown instead of the application name.
 Dortania cannot do anything about this.
 :::